Dynatrace-APAC/Workshop-DEM/Hands On 1 - Deploy Dynatrace OneAgent/README.md

 If you see the above 5 containers, it would mean that Easy Travel containers have started.
 If you do not see the 5 conatiners, it means that Easy Travel is still starting and you might want to wait a few minutes more.

-To access the Easy Travel portal, use the Public DNS of your instance:
+To access the Easy Travel portal, use the Public DNS of your instance.
+Copy / paste the Public DNS into your browser.

 Get the Public DNS for your instance from the AWS Console or execute this command: